AreYouFreeBusy/AlexaSkillsKit.NET/README.md

 ### Override request validation policy

 By default, requests with missing or invalid signatures, or with missing or too old timestamps, are rejected.
-You can override the request validation policy if you'd like not to reject the request in certain conditions and/or to log validation failures you can override the policy.
+You can override the request validation policy if you'd like not to reject the request in certain conditions and/or to log validation failures.

 ```csharp
 /// <summary>